 As part of the memorial of Passover, the Israelites are to have a feast, but it’s a feast of unleavened bread, flatbread.
 They are to not eat risen bread for a week.
 Not only that, they are to remove the leaven from their house.
 They are to clean and sweep every corner until all the leaven is gone, which means not a crumb anywhere.

-It seems like the only possibility would be to stop eating any leaven and then eventually, eventually, it would all be gone, decomposed, nibbled by ants, whatever, if it was only being replaced with what was acceptable, then it would find its way out of our home and lives.
+It seems like the only possibility would be to stop eating any leaven and then eventually, it would all be gone, decomposed, nibbled by ants, whatever.
+If it was only being replaced with what was acceptable, then it would find its way out of our home and lives.
 The way to do that is to eat the pure Word of God and not mix it with other teachings.

 We need to remove sin from our lives, and that might include removing people in our lives that are encouraging sin by their lifestyle and by their teaching.

 There’s one simple way to avoid the leaven of hypocrisy.
 It’s to know the truth and walk in it; it’s to know Jesus.
 Seek to know Him as Lord and Savior, but also as a friend you walk with.
+Get to know Him.